 The solicitation indicated the quotations would be evaluated based on price; the “demonstrated knowledge and experience/past performance; expertise of proposed consulting team; and method and approach.”
 The non-price factors were considered “more important” than price.
 Only Deloitte and Grant Thornton submitted quotations for the solicitation.
 The award decision indicated Deloitte quotation was valued to have a higher technical evaluation score” than Grant Thornton for meeting the needs and expectations of the government.
 Grant Thornton was found to have a higher risk of additional contract support, while Deloitte’s staffing plan was regarded as being “more appropriate for a scope of this magnitude with a deadline of meeting the OMB Submission.”
 These findings led the agency to award the contract to Deloitte, despite its higher quoted price.

 Grant Thornton filed a protest with the GAO challenging the award to Deloitte.
 The Bureau informed the GAO it would take corrective action by reevaluating quotations and making a new award decision.
 The agency received additional information from both vendors and opened discussions with both.
-The contracting officer noted that although the award was recommended to Grant Thornton and Deloitte had the higher technical evaluation score, “the difference in score was not significant enough to warrant paying more than twice the price proposed by Grant Thornton.”
+The contracting officer noted that although the award was recommended to Grant Thornton, Deloitte had the higher technical evaluation score but “the difference in score was not significant enough to warrant paying more than twice the price proposed by Grant Thornton.”

 Deloitte raised three challenges to the award received by Grant Thornton.
 It argued the following:

 Grant Thornton’s quotation takes exception to material solicitation requirements and should have been rejected.